Molajo/Filesystem/.dev/Doc/specifications.md

 ### 3.3.1 Overview

 Molajo uses a Facade Pattern approach to providing access to application services.
-The connection to the Services Class is supported by a static instance within the Frontcontroller to the Services Class.
-The only function of the static instance is to create a useful entry point back into the Frontcontroller, and then into the Services class.
+The connection to the Services Class is supported by a static instance within the FrontController to the Services Class.
+The only function of the static instance is to create a useful entry point back into the FrontController, and then into the Services class.

 An example of how this creates a more productive development environment follows as the difference between the first example where it takes one command to read a file translates to in reality as